-Join Ben Long for an in-depth discussion in this video Using the viewfinder display, part of Shooting with the Nikon D7000.
+Join Ben Long for an in-depth discussion in this video Using the viewfinder display, part of Nikon D7000 Essential Training.

 As we have discussed one of the great advantages of an SLR is that you actually look through the same lens that exposes the sensor.
 This gives you a very accurate viewfinder that allows you to have a very bright clear view of your scene.
 Now your viewfinder also provides you with a tremendous amount of status information, as we'll see in just a minute.
 The viewfinder eyepiece cover is removable.
 You just squeeze the size and pull it off like this.
 This allows you for easier cleaning of the viewfinder eyepiece and it allows you to swap in other covers.

 You can get an eyepiece cover that comes out farther to give you a more shaded viewfinder.
 You can also get a right angle eyepiece.
 To put it back on, you just slide it back into place.
 On top of the viewfinder is the diopter control.
 If you were glasses, you might be able to adjust the diopter to compensate for your prescription, which will let you shoot without your glasses on, and I say might, because if you're eyes are too bad, you won't be able to adjust the diopter far enough to get the viewfinder back to full sharpness.
 Note that it is possible to bump the diopter control, so if you ever think, well, my camera really isn't autofocusing very well, check the diopter and make sure that it's set to No Correction.